Berkeley Neuroscience Centers

 Advances in understanding brain function and brain disorders are often enabled by cutting-edge technology and the focus of the brightest scientific minds from diverse disciplines around a common goal.
 Berkeley Neuroscience fosters advances by sponsoring Research and Technology Centers.
-These centers bring together physical scientists (e.g., from physics, chemistry, computer science, and engineering) and neuroscientists to develop tools for neuroscience research, and apply these tools to advance our understanding of the brain.
+These centers bring together interdisciplinary groups of researchers to support new areas of research, develop tools for neuroscience research, and apply the new knowledge and tools to advance our understanding of the brain.

 Center for Neural Engineering and Prostheses (CNEP)

 Deep brain stimulators that treat the symptoms of Parkinson’s disease and brain-implantable prosthetic systems that help a disabled person move a computer cursor or robotic arm are exciting examples of a new frontier in neuroscience – engineering neural interfaces that can correct for neurological maladies.
 Neural interfaces can potentially be applied to treat a wide range of disabilities, from loss of vision or motor control to psychological conditions like depression or post-traumatic stress disorder.
 CNEP, led by co-directors Jose Carmena (UCB) and Edward Chang (UCSF) brings together neuroscientists, neurologists, and engineers from UC Berkeley and UCSF to develop breakthrough technologies to restore neural function.
 CNEP is a non-profit, research-based organization with the ultimate goal of transferring its innovations into common medical practice.

 Henry H. Wheeler, Jr. Brain Imaging Center (BIC)